php-fig/fig-standards/accepted/PSR-2-coding-style-guide.md

 - Code MUST follow [PSR-1][].

-- Code MUST use 4 spaces or tabs for indenting but the indentation style MUST be consistent across the project.
+- Code MAY use 4 spaces or tabs for indenting but the indentation style MUST be consistent across the project.

 - There MUST NOT be a hard limit on line length; the soft limit MUST be 120